COPRS/infrastructure/docs/user_manuals/how-to/Graylog content packs.md

     content_packs_dir = /usr/share/graylog/data/content-packs/
     content_packs_auto_install = contentpacks.json,grok-patterns.json
 ```
-The values add to `config` tag are added at the of the `graylog.conf` file inside the graylog container.
+The values added to `config` tag are added at the of the `graylog.conf` file inside the graylog container.